mytarget-test-team/seismograph/docs/mocker_mock_file.rst

     # This is comment line
     #
     # Order of lines is not important in reality
-    # but body should be in the end of file
+    # but body has to be in the end of file
     #
     # Meta data for response
     # URL is url rule from flask lib